paschmann/OpenAero/Botttle Accesories/Torpedo/README.md

 None

-Note: Your water bottle cage bolts should be long enough to extend through this base (5mm).
+Note: Your water bottle cage bolts should be long enough to extend through this base which is 5mm thick.

 ### Installation Notes